 The FLT Store sells GPS tracks and waypoints in downloadable files that cover the entire length of the Main Trail and all of the branch trails.
 This data can be transferred to compatible GPS units so you can follow your progress as you hike the trail.
 In addition, the data can also be imported into many mapping programs to help you plan your hike.
 Read the description in the store to see if the data is compatible with your GPS unit.

 For other types of automobile GPS units, or to view the locations on your computer, you can download the GPX file (flt Trailheads.gpx) that contains the parking locations.
-You will need to read the instructions for your GPS unit to determine if you can use this file, and how to transfer it to your GPS unit.
+You will need to read the instructions for your GPS unit to determine if you can use this file, and how to transfer it to your GPS unit or mobile device.